jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

 ___
 Toolbars (sometimes known as ribbons) appear across the top of a GUI.
 They offer a series of buttons to click, which can be used to change settings/functionality in a GUI.

+**NB.** Icons don't work in python 2.7, due to an issue showing PNG images.

 ![Toolbar](img/bars/toolbar_1.png)

 ```python